jacobsteves/Blue-Dwarf/README.md

 ## Installation

 1. Clone this repo
-2. In /OrbitalSimulator/ run `npm install && npm start`
+2. In this directory, run `npm install && npm start`
 3. Press the hamburger button in the bottom left corner and have fun

 ## Use
 - Click the hamburger button in the bottom left of the screen
 - Maneuver through the menu system
 - If on Advanced, place your planets/choose your preset and then click Playback > Play